 This selection is used to certify physical disks attached to a PCI SCSI RAID adapter.
 Certify reads the entire disk and checks for recovered errors, unrecovered errors, and reassigned errors.
-If these errors exceed the threshold values, the user is prompted to replace the physical disk.
+If these errors exceed the threshold values, you are prompted to replace the physical disk.

 This task can be run directly from the AIX command line.
-The command line syntax is: diag -c -d RAIDadapterName -T "certify {-1 chID | -A}"
+The command line syntax is: diag -c -d RAIDadapterName -T "certify $\{-1 \ chID \ | \ -A\}$ "